Bmcuevas/ML_model_hand/README.md

 ## ML

 This folder contains a web application to control five servomotors using an AI model.
 I have made the model in Teachable Machine, from google.
-This model uses the computer camera.
+This model uses your computer's camera.

 To open the web application follow these steps: